pxscene/pxCore2/build-windows.md

 }
 ```
 - open any files in `examples\demos` folder and start `DBG file in pxscene`, you will be break on any breakpoint to test.
-- start `DBG pxscene` ,input `files://C:\examples\fancy.js` in pxscene, you will be break on any previous breakpoint to test.
+- start `DBG pxscene` ,input `file://C:\examples\fancy.js` in pxscene, you will be break on any previous breakpoint to test.
 - `cd C:\Program Files (x86)\pxScene`, `pxScene.exe --debug=5858`. and use `Attach pxscene` can attach pxscene.

+# Glut
+Project pxScene2d has been configured to use `glut32.lib` or focuses on win32 for now as primary target, extra files in folder `pxCore\examples\pxScene2d\external\glut-3.7` have been removed.

 # additional
 1. Clipboard in browser.js does not work , because the base code cpp code didn't implement , I implement it .